 The project cost is planned for 30 million HUF.
 The launch of the satellite is planned at the beginning of 2010.

-Eight Hungarian aerospace companies visited the Aero Friedrichshafen 2009 expo in April 2009.
+Nine Hungarian aerospace companies will visit the Aero Friedrichshafen 2009 expo in April 2009.

-Corvus Aircraft Llc., Avana Industries., Halley Llc., Idea Aircraft Llc., BHE Bonn Hungary Llc., Dioferr Llc., Naturen Llc., and Produktum Llc. exhibited all the 9 Hungarian aircraft under production and development.
+Corvus Aircraft Llc., Avana Industries., Halley Llc., Idea Aircraft Llc., BHE Bonn Hungary Llc., Dioferr Llc., Calaluna Plc., Naturen Llc., and Produktum Llc. will exhibit all the 8 Hungarian aircraft under production and development.

-This event was a remarkable show for our young industry showing the world for the first time the full product range of our newest sport aircraft.
+This event will be a remarkable show for our young industry showing the world for the first time the full product range of our newest sport aircraft.